 You have bacteria living in your gut.
 Sounds bad, but it's actually good.
 These are "friendly" bacteria that help keep bad bacteria and yeast from growing in your intestinal tract.
 They also help make vitamin K and keep your immune system functioning properly.

-Prebiotics and probiotics can restore the balance of bacteria in your digestive tract.
+Prebiotics and probiotics can restore the balance.

 Probiotics and Prebiotics